Julian Assange Denies Russia’s Involvement In DNC Hacks

 Julian Assange has once again denied the Russian government’s involvement in the DNC hacks.
-In an interview with Fox News, the WikiLeaks founder made it clear that the Russian government were not involved in the hacking of the Democratic emails that his organization had leaked during the 2016 Presidential election, CNN reports.
+In an interview with Fox News, the WikiLeaks founder made it clear that the Russian government was not involved in the hacking of the Democratic emails that his organization had leaked during the 2016 Presidential election, CNN reports.

 Speaking with Fox News’ Sean Hannity, Julian Assange denied interacting with the Russians, claiming that their source was not a State Party.